squid-cache/squid-cache.github.io/docs/ConfigExamples/Caching/WindowsUpdates.md

     Default value is a bit small.
 It needs to be somewhere 100MB or higher to cope with the IE updates.
 - **[range_offset_limit](http://www.squid-cache.org/Doc/config/range_offset_limit)**.
-    Does the main work of converting range requests into cacheable requests.
+    Does the main work of converting range requests into cachable requests.
 Use the same size limit as [maximum_object_size](http://www.squid-cache.org/Doc/config/maximum_object_size)
     to prevent conversion of requests for objects which will not cache